 What is handmade jewellery?

 Made one piece at a time, handmade jewellery is designed by hand, under the care of a skilled jewellery artisan, using raw metal and tools.
 It is then finished using traditional regional or cultural design techniques according to jewelrydesigns.com.
-All of this is done without molds or prefabricated parts.
+All of this is done without prefabricated parts.
 There is no set timescale per piece but experience will tell the artisan how long it should take.